Huegoxaga/notes/algorithm/README.md

 #### Binary Search

 - It can only be used with sorted arrays, but is much faster than Sequential Search.
+- The main idea is to eliminate half of the candidate in one iteration
+- Worst case `O(logN)`
 - Steps for binary search:
   1. compare target value with the median values(round down if the mid position is not an integer). check equality first, if not determine the location the target in either upper or lower section
      - Both round down or round up works